Historical geography

 Historical geography is the branch of geography that studies the ways in which geographic phenomena have changed over time.
-It is a synthesizing discipline which shares both topical and methodological similarities with history, anthropology, ecology, geology, environmental studies, literary studies, and other fields.
+In its modern form, it is a synthesizing discipline which shares both topical and methodological similarities with history, anthropology, ecology, geology, environmental studies, literary studies, and other fields.
 Although the majority of work in historical geography is considered human geography, the field also encompasses studies of geographic change which are not primarily anthropogenic.
 Historical geography is often a major component of school and university curricula in geography and social studies.
 Current research in historical geography is being performed by scholars in more than forty countries.